Reading time : 4 minutes

 Introduction

-So what are the 4 mistakes to avoid when preparing your child for preschool?
+So, what are the 4 mistakes to avoid to prepare your child well for preschool?

-Looking after a child is a full-time job.
-After two years of logistically complicated days and nights resembling a wheelbarrow ride across a field of pebbles, the time has finally come!
+Taking care of a child is a full-time job.
+After two years of logistically complicated days and nights resembling a wheelbarrow ride across a field of pebbles, the moment has finally arrived!
 Kindergarten.

 Well... not quite.
-There's still one or two years to go before you start shedding tears at the school gate, watching your child scream your name, arms outstretched towards you, as the kindergarten assistant carries him to his classroom.
+There are still one to two years left before you shed tears in front of the school gate, watching your child scream your name, arms outstretched towards you, while the kindergarten assistant carries them to their class.

 But then, why not go back to the usual infernal schedule?
-Or sneak the little monster through grandma's door, diaper soaked and hair on fire?
-I'm not even talking about "Boubafluff", the alien comforter that stands up on its own thanks to dried cookie fibers and solidified slime.
+Or sneakily drop the little monster off at grandma's door, diaper soaked and hair sticking up?
+I'm not even talking about "Boubafluff," the alien teddy bear that stands on its own thanks to fibers of dry cookies and solidified drool.

-In fact, it's high time to get ready.
-At least, to prepare your child, and while we're at it, we might as well make sure that the little Einstein or Marilyn vos Savant in him or her is ready.
-Here are 4 mistakes to avoid when preparing your child for preschool.
+In fact, it's high time to prepare.
+At least, to prepare your child, and while you're at it, you might as well make sure that the little Einstein or little Marilyn vos Savant that lies dormant in him or her is ready.
+So here are the 4 mistakes to avoid to prepare your child well for preschool.

-And what if doing nothing wasn't the answer?
-Letting things happen without any preparation is a recipe for chaos.
-Imagine sending an astronaut into space without training, or a chef cooking without ingredients.
-Or worse still, imagine yourself at a dance class without ever having set foot on a dance floor - hello stubbed toes and failed dance steps!
+What if doing nothing wasn't the solution?
+Letting things unfold without any preparation is a recipe for chaos.
+Imagine sending an astronaut into space without training, or a chef without ingredients.
+Or even worse, imagine yourself in a dance class without ever having set foot on a dance floor - hello crushed toes and missed dance steps!

-Even assembling an IKEA piece of furniture without the instruction manual can be a wild adventure.
+Even simply assembling IKEA furniture without the instruction manual can become an incredible adventure.
 You thought it would take 20 minutes?
-Two hours later, you're still there, surrounded by excess screws and poorly assembled boards.
-Preschool is an important stage that requires a minimum of preparation to ensure your child is ready to face this new world of discovery and learning.
+Two hours later, you're still there, surrounded by extra screws and poorly assembled boards.
+Preschool is an important step that requires a minimum of preparation to ensure that your child is ready to face this new world full of discoveries and learning.

-Let's move on to the 2nd of the 4 mistakes to avoid when preparing your child for preschool.
+Let's move on to the 2nd of the 4 mistakes to avoid to prepare your child well for preschool.

 2. Not taking advantage of a structured approach to learning

-The second mistake would be not to take advantage of an appropriate learning structure and leave the choice to chance.
-Preschool should be a period of organized discovery, where children explore at their own pace, but with a framework and reference points.
+The second mistake would be not taking advantage of a suitable learning structure and leaving the choice to chance.
+Preschool should be a period of organized discovery, where children explore at their own pace but with a framework and reference points.

 For example, our "Animal Adventures" module features activities where children learn animal sounds while coloring and singing fun songs.
 Or the "Little Chefs" activity where children can help prepare simple, delicious recipes, developing their motor skills and understanding of measurements.